asphalt-framework/asphalt/docs/userguide/concurrency.rst

 threads.
 Finally, your application might just need to do some CPU heavy processing that would otherwise block the event loop for long periods of time.

-To help with this, the `asyncio_extras`_ library was created as a byproduct of Asphalt.
-It provides several conveniences you can use to easily use threads when the need arises.

-.. note:: Starting from Asphalt 3.0, the ``asyncio_extras`` library is no longer installed as a dependency of Asphalt core.
-You will need to add it to your application's dependencies yourself if you intend to use it.
+To help with this, Asphalt contains functionality with which you can easily run code in thread pools or call asynchronous code from worker threads.

 Examples
 --------